The four stages that lead to addiction

 In terms of alcohol, binge drinking, and heavy alcohol use fall into this stage.
 Binge drinking is defined as consuming five or more drinks for men and four or more drinks for women in a two-hour period.
 Heavy alcohol use is considered to be consuming more than four drinks a day for men and more than three drinks a day for women.

-It is in this stage that you should become alarmed and question your using or drinking.
+It is at this stage that you should become alarmed and question your use or drinking.
 A person is still not necessarily an addict in this phase but the chances are much higher that they are on their way to developing an addiction.

 For example, nine out of 10 people who drink excessively are not alcoholics according to a study conducted by the United States Centre for Disease Control and Prevention (CDC).